mNutella/simple-nft-marketplace/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Publish 3 first NFTs from here (they are mocked on the _landing_ page and shouldn't be sold):
+Publish 3 first NFTs (they are mocked on the _landing_ page and shouldn't be sold):
 - /public/images/nft-1.webp
 - /public/images/nft-2.webp
 - /public/images/nft-3.webp